 Into Habana Vieja again.
 This time we entered a few museums as well, including the old National assembly, Capitolio.
 My son got the opportunity to climb the rostrum.

 When we got too hot we entered the old stylish Hotel Inglaterra for lunch and drinks.
 Two brands of beer seem to be popular on Cuba.
 One is the Bucanero which is a bit strong on alcohol and with a rich body.
 The most advertised is Cristal, a light beer.
 Both are tasty.

 After this we looked into the glass cage containing the boat Granma which Fidel & Co landed at the start of the revolution.
 We took a coco-taxi via the Revolution Square to Necropolis.
 The first is a gigantic and grotesquely ugly open square which is filled with tens of thousands when Fidel holds his 9-hours long speeches.
 The square is surrounded by Fidel’s offices, ministries, the monument to José Martí (hero of the revolution or freedom fight in the 1800s) and a huge metal portrait of the hero from 1959 – Che Guevara.

 Necropolis is a huge cemetery with exquisite grave monuments and mausoleums.

 Back at the hotel we spent time in the pool again.

 According to my guidebook this part of the city – Vedado – is full of paladares.
 They are small, family-run, private-owned restaurants.
 Yesterday we wandered the streets without finding even one of them.
 Today we went straight into one which is listed in the guidebook.
 Homely, private as a paladar is meant to be.
 Good food, but too expensive (32 USD).

 Spent today (80,5 USD).
-Remark: The hotel stay in Havana was paid at home and is not included here.
+Remark: We paid for the hotel stay in Havana at home and do not include it here.

 A video view around Havana Vieja.
 This old part of the city is on UNESCO’s World Heritage List.